DavidPulke/BoxGame/README.md

 - Controls:

-Movement: WASD or wasd
+- Movement: WSD or wsd

-- Jump: SpaceBar
+- Jump: SpaceBar / w

 ## About the Game: